ViewDeck/ViewDeck/README.md

 This is a more extensive example.
 You can specify the different choices for the settable behavioral property and test them out live.

+# SizingEample

+This is a test program to test out sizing behavior.
+It presents a view with a viewdeck controller in, and a zoom button.
+The zoom button enlarges/shrinks the view.
+The view deck controller should resize along.

+# Credits

+I'd appreciate it to mention the use of this code somewhere if you use it in an app.
+On a website, in an about page, in the app itself, whatever.
+Or let me know by email or through github.
+It's nice to know where one's code is used.

 # License